-If you want to give it a go, here are some (somewhat evidence based) techniques to splinter removal:
+If you want to give it a go, here are some (somewhat evidence-based) techniques to remove a splinter:

 Cover the skin where the splinter is with a cotton ball or tissue soaked in hydrogen peroxide.
 The splinter may come to the surface.
 If not, at least the wound is now clean.

-Make a thick paste of baking soda and water and apply to the splinter, under a bandage.
+Make a thick paste of baking soda and water and apply to the splinter under a bandage.
 Leave overnight.
-The splinter may be out in the morning.
+The sliver may be out in the morning.
 This technique works on the theoretical fact that baking soda can cause the skin to swell, thereby pushing the splinter out.

 Put a piece of duct tape against the skin where the splinter is.
 It may be strong enough to adhere to the splinter and pull it out when you remove the tape.
 This will only work if the splinter edge is at the skin surface.